The LORD Has Established Them

 snuffled tears, rubbered cheeks.

-To comfort her, there is none—
+To comfort her, there is none— no,

-not one of all her darlings.
+not none of her darlings— AllÂ

-Judah left-- lame with welts,
+Judah packed off– worked with welts,

-languished without rest.
+scraping up no rest.
 Fists of old friends

-outpaced her limp and seized the wheezing opportunity.
+the wheezing opportunity.

 Zion’s roads mourn-- because there